purwasadr/movie-catalogue/README.md

 # movie-catalogue

-Movie catalogue is app for show movie information
+Movie catalogue is an application that serve to find and display information about movies

-this project is currently under development
+This project is currently under development

 ## TMDB API

-Movie Catalogue uses [TheMovieDB API](https://developers.themoviedb.org) to load data about movie information
+Movie Catalogue use [TheMovieDB API](https://developers.themoviedb.org) to get information about movie

 ## License